-Final Fantasy 14 best class - Which is the best Job for you in FFXIV?
+Final Fantasy 14 best classes for new and returning players in 2022

 This Job also allows has an ability that allows the player to partner with another party member granting an additional boost in damage for both players and, like other DPS, offers shields and party buffs for the rest of the group – this Job is a great choice if you want a casual experience but also support your party as well.

-Take a look at our Final Fantasy XIV Beginner’s Guide for how to get started ahead of Endwalker.
+That’s all of the info you need on the best classes available in Final Fantasy 14.
+For more on the game, take a look at our Final Fantasy XIV Beginner’s Guide for how to get started now that Endwalker is live.

-Final Fantasy XIV: Endwalker launches in November 2021.
+Final Fantasy XIV: Endwalker launched in November 2021, with Patch 6.1 following in early 2022.